 Ms. Stevenson holds a Bachelor of Arts degree (Magna Cum Laude) from Harvard University and has the professional designation ICD.D granted by the Institute of Corporate Directors (ICD).

-Ms. Stevenson chairs the Audit Committee.
+Ms. Stevenson is a member of the Governance Committee and Audit Committee.

 OFFICERS